Technical whitepaper — v1.0

 Smart contract risk

-Despite multiple audits and the architectural isolation of financial logic to Layer 4, smart contract exploits remain possible.
-Mitigations: staged TVL caps during initial deployment (single intent cap $1,000, total cap $50,000 in the first 90 days), two independent audits before mainnet, formal verification of core L4 invariants, and a bug bounty program.
+Despite multiple audits and the architectural isolation of financial logic to Layer 4, exploits remain possible.
+Mitigations: staged TVL caps during initial deployment; bug bounty program; gradual rollout.

 Solver cold start

 A protocol with no solvers cannot fill intents.
-Mitigations: the founding team operates solver zero from day one; liquidity mining rewards subsidize early solver economics; the open-source solver template minimizes technical onboarding friction.
+Mitigations: founding team operates solver zero from day one; liquidity mining rewards subsidize early economics; open-source solver template lowers barrier.

 Regulatory risk

 $INTNT may be classified as a security in certain jurisdictions.
-Mitigations: legal opinion obtained before token launch; foundation or DAO LLC structure in a crypto-favorable jurisdiction; genuine utility from day one reduces the "investment contract" argument; progressive decentralization of governance.
+Mitigations: legal opinion obtained before token launch; foundation or DAO LLC structure in a crypto-favorable jurisdiction; genuine utility design.

 Competitive risk

 Established protocols (Anoma, ERC-7521, UniswapX) may expand to address the general intent layer.
-Mitigation: the reputation primitive is INTNT's durable differentiator — it accumulates with usage and cannot be replicated by a competing protocol starting fresh.
+Mitigation: the reputation primitive is INTNT's durable differentiator — it accumulates with usage and cannot be replicated by a new entrant without network effects.

 MEV and solver manipulation

-Solvers could attempt to frontrun intents or manipulate execution prices within the allowed parameters.
-Mitigations: L3 simulation enforces minimum output strictly; commit-reveal patterns for high-value intents; private mempool support (Flashbots Protect) as a recommended solver configuration.
+Solvers could attempt to frontrun intents or manipulate execution prices within allowed parameters.
+Mitigations: L3 simulation enforces minimum output strictly; commit-reveal patterns for high-value intents on the roadmap.

 Conclusion

-The protocol launches on Base, targeting the 93% of wallet holders who own crypto but never use it.
-It expands to all major EVM chains and Solana in Phase 4.
-Its reputation primitive — an emergent byproduct of the solver network's onchain activity — positions INTNT as infrastructure for the autonomous agent economy that is developing alongside it.
+The protocol launches on Base, targeting the largest verified wallet base in crypto.
+It expands to all major EVM chains in Phase 4.
+Its reputation primitive — an emergent byproduct of the solver architecture — creates durable competitive advantage as autonomous agents become the dominant DeFi user archetype.

 $INTNT is a structurally necessary token: without solver staking, there are no solvers; without solvers, there are no fills; without fills, there are no fees.
-This alignment between token utility and protocol function makes $INTNT one of the few tokens in DeFi whose demand is directly correlated to the protocol's actual usage.
+This alignment between token utility and protocol function is the foundation of a sustainable, self-reinforcing economy.

 Join the network.
 The solver waitlist is open at intnt.xyz.
 Early solvers receive bonus $INTNT rewards, reduced stake requirements, and 2× reputation weighting at launch.

 This document is provided for informational purposes only and does not constitute an offer or solicitation to purchase securities. $INTNT tokens have not been registered under the securities laws of any jurisdiction.
-This whitepaper describes a pre-mainnet protocol and is subject to change.
-Participation in INTNT Protocol involves significant risk including total loss of funds.
-Always conduct your own due diligence.
+Participants should consult legal and financial advisors before making any investment decisions.